Typability and Type Inference in Atomic Polymorphism: Typability for the Curry system

 \section{Typability for the Curry system}

-In this Section we show that, the typability problem for $\Fat$, considering the system in \emph{Curry style}, is decidable.
+In this Section we show that the typability problem for~$\Fat$, considering the system in \emph{Curry style}, is decidable.
 The strategy will be to reduce the typability problem to the corresponding problem in the simply typed lambda-calculus $\lambda^\to$ which is known to be decidable.
+To do this, although not strictly necessary, we will employ a theorem which holds more generally for Polymorphic Curry style terms.

 Fix a type variable $\circ$.
-Given a type $A$ of $\Fat$ we define $<A>$ as the type of $\lambda^{\rightarrow}$ given by $<X> := \circ$, $<B \rightarrow C> := <B>\rightarrow <C>$ and $<\forall X. A> := <A>$.
-Let $M$ be a term of $\Fat$ in \emph{Polymorphic Curry style} (or in \emph{Curry style}).
-We define $[M]$ as the term of $\lambda^{\to}$ given by $[x]:=x$, $[MN] := [M][N]$, $[\lambda x.M] := \lambda x.[M]$, $[MX] := [M]$, $[\Lambda X.M] := [M]$.
-Finally for a type environment $\Gamma$ for $\Fat$ we define the environment $<\Gamma>$ such that $dom (<\Gamma>):=dom(\Gamma)$ and $<\Gamma>(x) := <\Gamma(x)>$.
+Given a type $A$ of~$\Fat$ we define $\langle A \rangle$ as the type of~$\lambda^{\rightarrow}$ given by $\langle X \rangle := \circ$, $\langle B \rightarrow C \rangle := \langle B \rangle\rightarrow \langle C \rangle$ and $\langle \forall X. A \rangle := \langle A \rangle$.
+Let $M$ be a term of~$\Fat$ in \emph{Polymorphic Curry style} (or in \emph{Curry style}).
+We define $[M]$ as the term of~$\lambda^{\to}$ given by~$[x]:=x$, $[MN] := [M][N]$, $[\lambda x.M] := \lambda x.[M]$, $[MX] := [M]$, $[\Lambda X.M] := [M]$.
+Finally for a type environment $\Gamma$ for~$\Fat$ we define the environment $\langle \Gamma \rangle$ such that $dom (\langle \Gamma \rangle):=dom(\Gamma)$ and $\langle \Gamma \rangle(x) := \langle \Gamma(x) \rangle$.

 The following lemma is easily proved by induction on the structure of the type.

 \begin{lem} Let $A$ be an arbitrary type and $X$ and $Y$ be type variables.
 Then

 \end{lem}